ardubev16/.dotfiles/README.md

 There is a convenience script which hasn't been tested in a while, **use it at your own risk**!

-**WARNING:** Neovim plugins aren't set to a fixed commit, when you install / update them something may brake or not work.

 `init.sh` will install lua based on the packet manager available (also install brew on MacOS) and then run `install.lua`.
 `install.lua` will do the following: